 Vein Stripping – See “ligation.”

-Vein Treatments – Cosmetic medical treatment that eliminates undesirable blood vessels on the legs or face with a laser.
+Vein Treatments – Cosmetic medical treatment that eliminates undesirable blood vessels on the legs or faces with a laser.

 Vellus Hair – Hair that is soft, short, fine and non-colored “peach fuzz” which cannot be treated as well by lasers.